Command Line JivePublished on 5 September 2013 by Amanda

 # addgroup -gid [New Group Number] [group name]

 This will append [group name] to the list of groups [user] is a member of.
 The -a is significant.
 ALL GROUPS the user currently belongs to will be clobbered (removed from the user's group membership list) without it.
-For example, my current group membership is: andrew adm dialout cdrom plugdev lpadmin admin sambashare allaccess.
+For example, my current group membership is: amanda adm dialout cdrom plugdev lpadmin admin sambashare allaccess.
 Without the -a my group membership will be changed to only: [group name], whish is bad.

 # usermod -a -G [group name] [user]